 The health worker, who has not yet been identified, was infected while providing care to Duncan, the first confirmed case of Ebola in the United States.
 Duncan died last week.

-According to the statement posted at the department’s web site, the “health care worker reported a low grade fever Friday night” and was promptly isolated and tested.
-Officials are currently investigating who else may have been at risk of exposure.
-However, individuals infected with Ebola are not contagious until symptoms appear.
+The statement on the department’s website says that the “health care worker had a low-grade fever Friday night” and was immediately isolated and tested.
+Officials are now looking into who else might have been at risk of exposure.
+However, people infected with Ebola are not contagious until they show symptoms.

-The Ebola crisis arrived in the U.S. for the first time with Duncan, but has devastated Africa.
-According to the World Health Organization, there have been more than 8,300 cases of Ebola across five African countries, including Sierra Leone, Guinea, Liberia, Nigeria, and Senegal.
-Over 4,000 have died have died of the disease.
+The Ebola crisis first reached the U.S. with Duncan, but has caused great harm in Africa.
+The World Health Organization reports over 8,300 Ebola cases in five African countries: Sierra Leone, Guinea, Liberia, Nigeria, and Senegal.
+More than 4,000 people have died from the disease.

 The new case of Ebola in Texas is not the first transmission outside of Africa.
 A Spanish nurse, Teresa Romero, is in “serious, but stable” condition at a hospital in Madrid.